GitauHarrison/notes/simple_whatsapp_chatbot.md

 # Build A Simple WhatsApp Chatbot Using Flask and Twilio

 A chatbot is a computer program designed to simulate conversation through voice commands or text chats (or both) with human users, especially over the internet.
-The level of intelligence among chatbots vary intensely, some (like the one used here) are very basic, while others can be very sophisticated by employing machine learning algorithms and artificial intelligence in order to attain near human-level conversation.
+The level of intelligence among chatbots vary immensely, some (like the one used here) are very basic, while others can be very sophisticated by employing machine learning algorithms and artificial intelligence in order to attain near human-level conversation.

 ## Requirements